Parental Alienation Attorney in Long Island and NYC

 - Hostility and distaste for one parent reinforced by the other

+Do you suspect that your ex-spouse is attempting to alienate you from your child?
 Call firm immediately to discuss your legal options with a Long Island divorce attorney!
 We can help protect your parental rights.

 How to Address Parental Alienation

 Parental alienation syndrome is a serious and commonplace concern throughout just about any divorce that involves a couple that share children together.
 PAS may even occur without any negative input from either spouse; instead, the child can experience great emotional confusion and decide on their own, consciously or subconsciously, to begin alienating one parent.
 If you feel as if you are a targeted parent, you should know that PAS often does not resolve on its own accord.
 You will need to take steps to help your child overcome this misplaced bias.

 Tips, hints, and practices an alienated parent should know include:

 - Catalogue events: Start keeping track of specific moments of parental alienation for reexamination later.
 You can use something as simple as a journal to make notes about what happened.
 This record of events should be reviewed with trusted friends or family who can validate your concerns about PAS.
 It can also be brought to child psychologists if such therapeutic sessions become necessary.

 - Raise your own standards: A child with PAS will exploit and exaggerate any perceived mistakes the alienated parent commits.
 If you want to regain their trust and support, do your best to remove any incidents they can scrutinize.
 This means never showing up late to picking them up from visitation, never showing aggression during arguments, always keeping your living space organized, and so on.